sd416/ipv6spot/README.md

 - **Hello everyone**
 - **Project start date: 23/09/2021**
 - **project publication date on GitHub:24/09/2024**
+- **important note: The IPv6 addresses used in the source code are for the example only, you must replace them with addresses compatible with the IPv6 standards.**

 		abdulkader.alrezej@outlook.com
 		+90 537 450 65 16  (Whatsapp)